emerymastering/sound-experts-frontend/README.md

 deleting a job,
 you can see a list of jobs and proposals in your account.

-More functionality are in plans:
+More functionality is in the plans:

 registering as an Expert,
 editing account information,
-messaging between expert and customer, editing job details, seeing a list of specialists by categories, profiles of Experts, etc etc
+messaging between expert and customer, reviews and rating after the job is done, editing job details, seeing a list of specialists by categories, profiles of Experts, payments, etc etc

 # Frontend and Backend are deployed and you can check the project at https://sound-experts.vercel.app/